Phoolan Prasad: Career

 Prasad has done some significant work in the area on non-linear hyperbolic equations.
 He succeeded in assessing the basic properties of the equations of various physical phenomena, generalized these mathematical properties and then used his theory to explain new results in the field of non-linear waves.
 He gave a proof of the existence of a new type of wave on the interface of a clear liquid and a mixture in a sedimentation process.

-He continues to be a faculty member at the Department of Mathematics, Indian Institute of Science.